 You are required to read and accept the online Binghamton University Code of Conduct.
 When you first access online services through BU Brain, the Code of Conduct will be presented automatically.
 Review the required information and select "Continue."

 Submit Official, Final Transcript(s)

 The Graduate School requires hard copies of your official, final transcript(s) documenting your previous college and/or university coursework and degree conferral.
 If your transcript does not show that your degree has been conferred or awarded, you will also need to submit an official (attested) diploma.

 This requirement applies to all enrolling students, both matriculated and non-matriculated.
-The Graduate School must receive the required documentation in a timely manner to ensure that your student record is updated.
+The Office of Graduate Admissions must receive the required documentation in a timely manner to ensure that your student record is updated.
 You must submit your official, final transcript(s) no later than 6 weeks after the beginning of the semester in which you start graduate studies.